 Elisabeth Harnois (Megan Thomas/Sophie Thomas), Shawn Ashmore (Christian), Matthew O’Leary (Mark), Amanda Seyfried (Zoe), Hilarie Burton (Alicia), Tyler Hoechlin (Nick), R. Lee Ermey (Leonard)

 Megan Thomas and four of her friends drive from Louisiana up to her family home in the backwoods near Nowell Lake to celebrate St John’s Eve, the summer solstice.
 Six months earlier, at the same house, Megan’s twin sister Sophie killed herself with an overdose.
 As a result, going back proves distressing for Megan.
 As the group settle in and begin partying, Megan believes that she is being haunted by Sophie’s restless spirit.

 Daniel Myrick (listed here as Dan Myrick) will always have his footnote in history as co-director of The Blair Witch Project (1999).
 The surprise about such an influential film is that both Myrick and his co-director Eduardo Sanchez took the better part of a decade before following it up.
-Myrick eventually returned as producer of genre vehicles like Rest Stop (2006), Sublime (2007), Alien Raiders (2008), Otis (2008), The Presence (2010) and as director of the little-seen non-genre The Strand (2007) and the genre likes of Believers (2007), Solstice, The Objective (2008) and Under the Bed (2016).
+Myrick eventually returned as producer of genre vehicles like Rest Stop (2006), Sublime (2007), Alien Raiders (2008), Otis (2008), The Presence (2010) and as director of the little-seen non-genre The Strand (2007) and the genre likes of Believers (2007), Solstice, The Objective (2008), Under the Bed (2017) and Skyman (2020).
 Eduardo Sanchez eventually returned to direct the alien abduction film Altered (2006) and the horror films Seventh Moon (2008), ParaAbnormal (2009), Lovely Molly (2011), the A Ride in the Park episode of V/H/S/2 (2013) and Exists (2014).

 Solstice is an English-language remake of the earlier Danish-Swedish film Midsommer (2003).
 I am in the position of not having seen Midsommer to compare it but as far as I can ascertain, Myrick follows the original fairly closely.
 The major difference is that in that film Christian appears to be the central character and while Sophie/Sofie commits suicide, there is no equivalent in the original of her twin sister Megan, who becomes the central character here.